|

 Norwich Pride, last Saturday of July

 Norwich Pride first launched in 2009 with about 3000 people parading.
 2010 saw around 4000 people despite the rain which stopped just as the parade began.
 At the 2011 Pride Peter Tatchell spoke and there was a lively Question Time styled debate.
-Pride 2012 continued what has become a now colourful Norwich tradition and in 2013 they are looking forward to a grand 5th birthday Pride celebration.
+Pride 2012 continued what has become a now colourful Norwich tradition and in 2013 a 5th birthday Pride celebration was held.

 Find out more about the latest plans at their website.